 Pursuant to Welfare and Institutions Code Sections 17001.6 and 17001.7, the income of a non-citizen’s sponsor and the sponsor’s spouse shall be deemed to be the income of the non-citizen under the circumstances and in an amount as set forth therein.

-GENERAL ASSISTANCE POLICIES

 Section 23.
 Budgeting

 Budgeting is the process used by SCHHSA to compute the aid payment for a month for which eligibility exists (known as the payment month) using net nonexempt income received in the corresponding month (known as the budget month).
 The two types of budgeting methods are prospective and retrospective.
 Under prospective budgeting, the budget month and the payment month are the same month.
 Under retrospective budgeting, the budget month is the second month prior to the payment month.
 SCHHSA may use either budgeting method to compute assistance payments, as specified in the General Assistance Eligibility Manual.